ippontech/blog-usa/posts/modernize-your-website-while-cutting-costs-using-jamstack.md

 # Contact Us

-On the old site, their "Contact Us" form was no longer working, and they wanted to have that feature back on their website.
-I ended up creating a simple form and adding a Google Captcha to it to help cut down on potential spam they could get.
-The only thing I was unsure of was how to send the form responses.
+On the old site, their "Contact Us" form was no longer working, and they wanted to have that feature functioning.
+I created a simple form and added a Google Captcha to it in an attempt to cut down on spam.
+I was unsure how to send the form responses.
 If this had been hosted on a traditional hosting platform, I would have just used PHP to send the responses.
-I have a template for this on my [Github](https://github.com/blandfried/phpMailForm) that I put together a few years ago that might need some updates, but it did the job.

 Since I am using serverless functions and Node.js I had to take a different approach.
-I ended up signing up for an account on SendGrid because they have a very generous free tier and using [nodemailer](https://nodemailer.com/about/).
+I signed up for an account on SendGrid because they have a very generous free tier and I then used [nodemailer](https://nodemailer.com/about/) to send the emails.
 Once I signed up on SendGrid and got the SMTP settings it was pretty straightforward.
 The contact form calls the API I created and then that creates the email based on the template I defined and sends it to the Church's inbox.

 ## Mail API